openfga/java-sdk/README.md

 ### Retries

-By default API requests are retried up to 15 times on 429 and 5xx errors and credential requests are retried up to 15 times on 429 and 5xx errors.
-In both instances they will wait a minimum of 100 milliseconds between requests.
+If a network request fails with a 429 or 5xx error from the server, the SDK will automatically retry the request up to 15 times with a minimum wait time of 100 milliseconds between each attempt.

-In order to change the behavior for API requests, when using the `ClientConfiguration` builder, call `maxRetries` to control the amount of retries and `minimumRetryDelay` to control the minimum wait time between retried requests.
+To customize this behavior, call `maxRetries` and `minimumRetryDelay` on the `ClientConfiguration` builder. `maxRetries` determines the maximum number of retries (up to 15), while `minimumRetryDelay` sets the minimum wait time between retries in milliseconds.

 ```java
 import com.fasterxml.jackson.databind.ObjectMapper;